jometzg/azure-openai-ground-up/README.md

 4. In this OpenAI resource, open up AI Studio and deploy the following models:
 5.   gpt-35-turbo
 6.   text-embedding-ada-002
-7. For later, deploy a storage account, create a bl;ob container and upload the same PDF from this repo into the blob container
+7. For later, deploy a storage account, create a blob container and upload the same PDF from this repo into the blob container
 8. Create an Azure Search instance
 9. Take a note of its endpoint and key